chessly/chessly.github.io/README.md

 # DISCLAIMER

-This project is NOT about Chess!
+The topic of Chess was chosen for educational purposes to demonstrate W3C Standard Custom Elements, CSS Grid and Native JavaScript DOM performance.

-The topic of Chess was chosen for educational purposes to demonstrate W3C Standard Custom Elements, CSS Grid and Native JavaScript DOM performance
+Implemented chess rules could be incorrect.

 # License: Unlicense